Abibubble/EPB/README.md

     * Special thanks to [Ryan d'Souza](https://dev.to/ryandsouza13/creating-the-classic-marquee-effect-without-the-marquee-tag-4246) for this code.
     * I then entered this code, with my own tweaks for the styling that I required, which worked well, and also gives me more control over the scrolling alert bar.

+4. Responsive design was a challenge on landscape devices, often with pages either disappearing behind the navigation bar, or appearing way too far below the naavigation bar.
+    * I looked on Responsinator and noted down each orientation and screen width that there were issues, and what issues they were.
+    * I then updated my media queries.
+    * I hid some unimportant elements (such as line breaks and horizonal lines).
+    * I added margin-top to certain pages on certain screen widths and orientations to correct the issue.

 Responsive design on the navigation bar resulted in many issues.
-4. The navigation bar didn't fill the viewport width, with all the navigation items being pushed to the left.
+5. The navigation bar didn't fill the viewport width, with all the navigation items being pushed to the left.
     * I'd created the navigation bar using Bootstrap's row and col grid system of classes.
     * I tried using just col classes, which didn't automatically fill the viewport width.
     * I then used col-2 classes on each of the 5 navigation items, and the logo, which also didn't work.